goregath/luawk-lang/README.md

 ## Program Structure

+### User-Defined Functions

     function name(...) do ... end
     local function name(...) do ... end

+Top level function definitions are translated into a single *BEGIN* action that is executed before any other actions.
+The listing above is equivalent to the following construct.

+    BEGIN {
+        function name(...) do ... end
+        local function name(...) do ... end
+    }

+## Pattern-Action Pairs

     pattern
     { action }
     pattern { action }

+## Special Actions

     BEGIN { action }
     END { action }
     BEGINFILE { action }